nat-ventura/data-structures-in-java/README.md

 * Practice using JUnit for proper testing

 #### Extra Notes
 * MyArrayList implements the Java List Interface, so we have to provide implementation for all of the abstract methods that it contains.
+Some methods are also redundant because they can be implemented by other methods, i.e. `isEmpty()` can be implemented by returning `size()==0`.
+* AbstractList provides some basic and default behavior for a List.
+Some aren't implemented and some have inefficient implementation and need to be overridden.
 * The backing storage for an ArrayList is an array, meaning an ArrayList is basically just an array with the extra functionality of dynamic resizing.
+* The number of spaces in the array (ITS CAPACITY) can be different than the number of items CURRENTLY IN the MyArrayList instance (its SIZE).
+Capacity must always be greater than or equal to the size-- otherwise not everything is being stored.
 * The following line helps allocate an array when workin with a generic type:
 ` E[] someArray=(E [])new Object[numElements]; `